bizley/yii2-content-tools/README.md

         'insert' => '/site/content-tools-image-insert',
     ],

-So if you don't want to change the 'imagesEngine' parameter add in your SiteController:
+So if you don't want to change the `imagesEngine` parameter add in your SiteController:

     public function actions()
     {